subpat/Comparative3DViewer/README.md

 1. The project uses buildToolsVersion "28.0.3", please do not update it.

 2. You will need Ndk-r16b for compiling and running this project, since part of the project is coded in C/C++.
+Please get it from: https://developer.android.com/ndk/downloads/older_releases

 3. If you get the following erros: